FuxiaoLiu/LRV-Instruction/README.md

 ## Leaderboards

-GPT4/ChatGPT work as smart teacherd and score (0-10) students’ answers based on two criteria.
+GPT4/ChatGPT work as smart teachers and score (0-10) students’ answers based on two criteria.

 (1) Accuracy: whether the response hallucinates with the image content.
 (2) Relevancy: whether the response directly follows the instruction.